education.vic.gov.au

 The school must provide information on:

-• the purpose of the animal-assisted activity or program
+• the purpose of the animal-assisted wellbeing and engagement program or activity

-• the nature of the animal-assisted activity or program.
+• the nature of the animal-assisted wellbeing and engagement program or activity.
 For example, whether the animal is visiting a particular class, working with a select group of students or available for students to visit

-• the location of the animal-assisted activity or program.
+• the location of the animal-assisted wellbeing and engagement program or activity.
 For example, whether it will take place in the child’s classroom, in the school yard or another designated area

 • what arrangements will be made for students who do not have permission to participate, such as undertaking a different activity in the same room or in a different location.